csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 certificate to validate its identity which would alleviate the data flowing in TLS.

+This draft assumes that the endpoint can keep as set of ICAs in memory to use them while building certificate chains to authenticate a peer.
+Most usually the set will be stored locally in non-volatile memory.
+In constrained devices the intermediates could be cached, kept and updated only in volatile memory especially when the communicating peers' PKI domains are limited.

-It is beyond the scope of this document to define how CA certificates are identified and stored.
-In some usecases {{ICA-PRELOAD}} the peer may assume that all intermediates are available locally.
-In other usecases where not all CA certificates can be stored, there may be intermediate CA certificate caching and updating mechanisms.
+How CA certificates are identified and stored is dependent on the use case.
+In some use cases (e.g. WebPKI {{ICA-PRELOAD}}) the peer may assume that all intermediates are assembled, distributed and updated regularly using an out-of-band mechanism.
+In other use cases when the communicating peers' PKI domains are limited and not all CA certificates can be stored (i.e., constrained devices), or distributed, intermediates could be cached and updated dynamically using a caching mechanism.
-Some options for such mechanisms are discussed in {{TLS-SUPPRESS}}.
+Such mechanisms are discussed in {{TLS-SUPPRESS}}.

+Although this document uses mechanisms to minimize TLS authentication failures due to stale or incomplete ICA lists, an endpoint is expected to re-attempt a TLS connection if it failed to authenticate a peer certificate after requesting ICA suppression. \[EDNOTE: draft-ietf-tls-esni already requires the client to retry a connection when ECH is "securely replaced by the server" or "securely disabled by the server". \]

-\[EDNOTE: One additional option could be to use a TLS extension like the one defined in {{?RFC7924}} to include the chain fingerprint so the peer can confirm that he does not need to send the chain because the peer asking for suppression has the correct chain to validate the server.
+\[EDNOTE: To prevent failuers, one additional option could be to use a TLS extension like the one defined in {{?RFC7924}} to include the chain fingerprint so the peer can confirm that he does not need to send the chain because the peer asking for suppression has the correct chain to validate the server.
 That could prevent inadvertent mistakes where the client thinks it has the intermediates to validate the server, but what it has is wrong.